-On May 21, 2020 – Daryl Haegley, Yusuf Abdul-Qadir, Melissa Flagg, Lee McKnight, Mary Collins, Lin Wells, Divya Chander, MD, PhD shared perspectives on “Mobilizing industry to encourage multi-sector solutions to address emergent global concerns” as part of a live video discussion moderated by David Bray, PhD, Atlantic Council GeoTech Center Director.
+On May 21, 2020, Daryl Haegley, Yusuf Abdul-Qadir, Melissa Flagg, Lee McKnight, Mary Collins, Lin Wells, and Divya Chander shared their perspectives in a live video discussion titled “Mobilizing industry to encourage multi-sector solutions to address emergent global concerns” and moderated by David Bray, Director of the Atlantic Council’s GeoTech Center.
 The discussion focused on new ways of addressing the COVID-19 pandemic and application of multi-sector industry solutions to current and potential future pandemics.

-This 1-hour live discussion focused on how nations and industries need better more timely approaches to future outbreaks and potential additional waves of COVID-19; as well as IoT-based risks and cyber-related concerns, disruptions to supply chains and autonomous systems in cities or factories, and better monitoring for manufactured biological or chemical threats.
-A new way is needed that involves continuous efforts to increase the resilience of physical systems, cyber infrastructure, and people-centered communities in a way that respects and preserves privacy, sensitive information, and empowers people to have choice.
+The panelist focused on how nations and industries need better more timely approaches to future outbreaks and potential additional waves of COVID-19, as well as IoT-based risks and cyber-related concerns, disruptions to supply chains and autonomous systems in cities or factories, and better monitoring for manufactured biological or chemical threats.
+Continuous efforts are needed to increase the resilience of physical systems, cyber infrastructure, and people-centered communities in a way that respects and preserves privacy, sensitive information, and empowers people to have choice.

 Championing new technologies and data to benefit people, prosperity, and peace.